Canola oil is the third most-produced vegetable oil after palm and soybean oil worldwide.

 - not increase the total daily calories.

-Canola oil is especially high in monounsaturated fatty acids which benefits our health in contrast with the saturated fatty acids, that are mainly present in animals products, such as meat, dairy, eggs, butter, etc.
+Canola oil is particularly high in monounsaturated fatty acids.
+They are good for our health in contrast to the saturated fatty acids, that are mainly present in animals products, such as meat, dairy, eggs, butter, etc.